Dalit Panthers: Ideology

-The Dalit Panthers advocated for and practised radical politics, fusing the ideology of Karl Marx to Indian authors like Ambedkar and Jyotirao Phule—the latter two being the only authors they recognised being influenced by.
+The Dalit Panthers advocated for and practised radical politics, fusing the ideology of Karl Marx to Indian authors like B. R. Ambedkar and Jyotirao Phule—the latter two being the only authors they recognised being influenced by.
 Thus, they adopted the idea of class conflict, directing their criticism towards upper-caste capitalists and those who oppressed the Dalits.
 They openly defended the use of violent strategies, if necessary, and affirmed a complete revolution was needed to fulfill Dalits' emancipation.
 Accordingly, their manifesto, published in 1973, read as the following: "We do not want a little place in the Brahmin Alley.
 We want the rule of the whole land, we are not looking at persons but at systems and change of heart ... liberal education will not end our state of exploitation.
 When we gather a revolutionary mass, rouse the people, out of the struggle, the giant mass will become tidal wave of revolution".
-According to Satyanarayana and Tharu, their manifesto fit the Ambedkarite spirit into a broader Marxist framework and heralded the rise of an autonomous Dalit perspective in post-Independence India.
+According to K. Satyanarayana and Susie Tharu, their manifesto fit the Ambedkarite spirit into a broader Marxist framework and heralded the rise of an autonomous Dalit perspective in post-Independence India.
 Divergent ideological perspectives emerged within the Dalit Panthers' founding members, particularly between Namdeo Dhasal, Baburao Bagul, and Raja Dhale.
 The release of the manifesto 'Zahirnama' in 1972 by Dhasal sparked disagreements, with Dhale accusing it of having a purely Communist agenda.
 However, the Panthers continued to expand their influence in Mumbai, challenging the Shiv Sena and Bal Thackeray.
 Although they indirectly supported Deshpande of the CPI in 1974, Pawar noted Dhasal was the only Marxist, while he and Dhale were Buddhists, which caused divergences that led to the dissolution of the organisation.